Cheapest electricity tariff for big families in the UK (June 2026 guide)

 - Time-of-use/Economy 7: day kWh and night/off-peak kWh are priced separately

-- Assumptions in examples: prices include VAT; “annual use” and “day/night split” are stated; no discounts beyond the quoted rates
+- Assumptions in examples: figures are illustrative; prices include VAT; “annual use” and “day/night split” are stated; no discounts beyond the quoted rates

 - Limitations: supplier prices change; eligibility varies; smart meter availability can affect access; some tariffs include exit fees or require direct debit